streamnative/pulsar-hub/data-processing/pulsar-flink/2.7.0/pulsar-flink.md

 ### Sink

 The Pulsar producer uses the `FlinkPulsarSink` instance.
-It allows to write record streams to one or more Pulsar topics.
+It allows writing record streams to one or more Pulsar topics.

 **Example**